Myth 1: Coffee will help to sober you up.

 Truth: In small quantities that can be true.
 However, too much alcohol makes people feel depressed or sad!

-Myth 4: The worst thing that can happen if you drink too much alcohol is a raging hangover.
+Myth 4: The worst thing that can happen if you drink too much alcohol is a bad hangover.

 Truth: Alcohol can lead to far greater evils than just a bad hangover.
 Alcohol is one of the causal factors in many traumatic and tragic accidents.
 Also, drinking too much alcohol can suppress the central nervous system to such an extent, that it can lead to coma or death.